 Before deciding if an organization is right for you, first define your goals.
 Then determine if an organization can help you achieve them.

-“Consider what you hope to gain from the experience,” says Erik Tomasi, Managing Partner of Symosis Security and Chairman/Past President of the NY Metro Chapter of the Society For Information Management (SIM).
+“Consider what you hope to gain from the experience,” says Erik Tomasi, Founder and Managing Director of EMTsec and Chairman/Past President of the NY Metro Chapter of the Society For Information Management (SIM).
 “Expanding your network to other parts of the world and industries is the most obvious, but learning from speakers and peers -- and hearing new ideas you can potentially apply -- is surprisingly valuable too.”

-Jonathan Friedland, a partner with Sugar Felsenthal Grais & Helsinger, LLP, who served as a board member for the American Bankruptcy Institute (ABI) and co-chairs the NY chapter of the Private Directors Association (PDA), builds on that, saying, “Some associations are going to be great for meeting other professionals who do what you, others may be better for meeting potential clients, yet others may be great for continuing education.”
+Jonathan Friedland, a principal at Much Shelist, PC, who served as a board member for the American Bankruptcy Institute (ABI) and is a former co-president of the NY chapter of the Private Directors Association (PDA), builds on that, saying, “Some associations are going to be great for meeting other professionals who do what you, others may be better for meeting potential clients, yet others may be great for continuing education.”

 People also seek out professional associations for CPE offerings, information access, training, speaking opportunities, advocacy, committee participation, as well as leadership roles and board experience.

 They're even helpful if you're looking to make a change in your career.
-Georgia Galanoudis, Executive Vice President of Media for HIMSS and board member for New York Women in Communications (NYWICI), suggests, “Find an association that’s going to benefit your career trajectory.
+Georgia Galanoudis, Principal Owner of GA Marketing Consulting and board member and past president of New York Women in Communications (NYWICI), suggests, “Find an association that’s going to benefit your career trajectory.
 If you’re considering a career pivot, then it’s the best way to explore a new direction before making any firm decisions.”

 Check out target organizations and be sure to speak with members and leadership and ask questions.
 “Attend several programming events (online or in-person) before joining, but don’t judge on the subject matter alone,” says Galanoudis.
 “Look around the screen or room and ask yourself, are these the types of people I’d want to connect with?”
 Friedland agrees, asking about fellow attendees, “Are they nice?
 Are they smart?
 Are they people you enjoy being with?
 If the answer to any of these questions is no, then proceed with caution.”